antklim89/personal_blog/src/content/hero/index.md

 ---
-image: images/ryan-ancill-veee7a3x80y-unsplash.jpg
+image: images/maxim-hopman-zeeqrk7f4j8-unsplash.webp
 ---
 # Welcome to my blog!

-Here I share my thoughts and ideas.
+This is where I share my thoughts, projects, and the occasional existential crisis.

+Developer by day.

+Writer by night.
+Coffee enthusiast 24/7.